How-to build a Raspberry Pi touch screen car computer

 Goal of this guide

-The goal of this short guide is to show you how a car computer with a touch screen interface and a lot of functionality, can be built into your car in just a few steps.
+The goal of this step by step guide is to show you how a powerful car computer with a touch screen interface and a lot of functionality, can easily be built into your car.
 This guide will not go into details about the actual mounting in your specific car, as it may be slightly different from car to car.

-- Car diagnostics and telemetry from the OBD port
+- Power supply, car diagnostics and telemetry from the OBD-II port

 - GPS for directions